 Also, the engine tin bolts just seem to deform when you take them out.
 Straight-slot heads are tough when they get rusted.
 So I also picked up a set of engine tin fasteners from the same eBay seller.

-- Floor pan-to-chassis Bolts
+PARTS – Floor Pans

 Received new floor pans today.
 I ordered these from a supplier on eBay (eBay ID: CarParts) for $62.55 each, shipping included.
 Jack points and cross braces are included, and are welded-on.
 Seat brackets are also included.